Bass (voice type)

 A bass is a type of classical male singing voice and has the lowest vocal range of all voice types.
-According to The New Grove Dictionary of Opera, a bass is typically classified as having a vocal range extending from around the second E below middle C to the E above middle C (i.e., E_{2}–E_{4}).
+According to The New Grove Dictionary of Opera, a bass is typically classified as having a vocal range extending from around the second E below middle C (82.41 Hz) to the E above middle C (164.81 Hz) (i.e., E_{2}–E_{4}).
 Its tessitura, or comfortable range, is normally defined by the outermost lines of the bass clef.
 Categories of bass voices vary according to national style and classification system.

-Italians favour subdividing basses into the basso cantante (singing bass), basso buffo (comical bass), or the dramatic basso profondo (deep bass).
+Italians favour subdividing basses into the basso cantante ("singing bass" warm, sonorous tone, a faster vibrato, and a well-developed upper range that shares qualities with a baritone), basso buffo ("comical bass" light, agile bass or bass-baritone range), or the dramatic basso profondo ("deep bass" going down to second C below middle C (65.41 Hz / C₂) or lower with a resonant tone comparable to a large church bell or double bass).
 The American system identifies the bass-baritone, comic bass, lyric bass, and dramatic bass.

 The German Fach system offers further distinctions: Spielbass (Bassbuffo), Schwerer Spielbass (Schwerer Bassbuffo), Charakterbass (Bassbariton), and Seriöser Bass.
 These classifications tend to describe roles rather than singers: it is rare for a performer to stay within a single Fach.